What is the background to the economic substance laws and regulations?

 - fair taxation; and

 - implementation of anti–BEPS measures (The Organisation for Economic Co-operation and Development‘s project on Base Erosion and Profit Shifting).

 Following assessment by the Code Group, each non-EU relevant jurisdiction (which includes Bermuda, the British Virgin Islands, the Cayman Islands, Guernsey, Isle of Man and Jersey) was required to address the Code Group’s concerns about ‘economic substance’.

 The governments in each of these jurisdictions worked closely with the Code Group to ensure that those concerns were adequately addressed.
-As a result of this engagement, new laws and regulations were adopted in each jurisdiction (Substance Regulations).
+As a result of this engagement, new economic substance laws and regulations were adopted in each jurisdiction.

-Which entities are subject to the Substance Regulations?
+Which entities are subject to economic substance rules?

 - fund management;